These lessons, with videos, examples and step-by-step solutions help Grade 8 students learn how to

 Systems of Equations Word Problems

 The sum of two numbers is 16.
 One number is 4 less than 3 times the other.
 Find the numbers.

 Two times a number plus ten times a second number is twenty.
 Thirty times the second number plus three times the first number is 45.
 What are the two numbers?

-This video illustrates how to solve a word problem involving a system of 2 equations with 2 variables
+How to solve a word problem involving a system of 2 equations with 2 variables?

 Three coffees and two muffins cost a total of 7 dollars.
 Two coffees and four muffins cost a total of 8 dollars.
 What is the individual price for a single coffee and a single muffin?

-This video is a demonstration of how to translate words or word problems into a systems of equations.
+How to translate words or word problems into a systems of equations?